Because there are so many parenting styles at our disposal, it's hard to know which one is "right".

-What I have seen is that children who experience these and other kinds of punishment endure it during their childhood (as they have no choice) but by the time they are teenagers (when they actually need more adult guidance than ever), they have little to no respect or trust for adults.
+The problem is that the traditional fear-based techniques (from lectures to the silent treatment) just don't work.
+What I have seen is that children who experience these kinds of punishment endure it during their childhood (as they have no choice) but by the time they are teenagers, they have little to no respect or trust for adults.

 - Stop feeling guilt for self-care.